Interlake-Saints/the-late-and-great/_posts/2008-10-19-jane-sommers.md

 Sadly, Jane died at her home in Granite Falls on October 19, 2008.
 A sudden stroke took her life way before any of us were ready to lose her.

-You can see how beloved Jane was a teacher by reading the two pages of comments (below) that were left by former students of hers.
+You can see how beloved Jane was as a teacher by reading the two pages of comments (below) that were left by former students of hers.